kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 You may assume each element in the array is distinct.

 For example, a sorted list has zero inversions.
 The array [2, 4, 1, 3, 5] has three inversions: (2, 1), (4, 1), and (4, 3).
 The array [5, 4, 3, 2, 1] has ten inversions: every distinct pair forms an inversion.

+## Daily Coding Problem: Problem #680 [Medium]

+This problem was asked by Square.

+Given a list of words, return the shortest unique prefix of each word.
+For example, given the list:

+- dog
+- cat
+- apple
+- apricot
+- fish

+Return the list:

+- d
+- c
+- app
+- apr
+- f